mayaeh/pub-relay-prototype/README.md

 Requirements:

 - All requests must be HTTP-signed with a valid actor
-- Only payload that contain a linked-data signature will be re-broadcast
+- Only payloads that contain a linked-data signature will be re-broadcast
+- Only payloads addressed to `https://www.w3.org/ns/activitystreams#Public` will be re-broadcast

 Setting up: